Boris Johnson told to ‘lead or step aside’ as more partygate claims surface

 Witnesses said alcohol was drunk and guests danced to music as two after-work events merged on April 16 2021, with a person sent to a local shop with a suitcase to buy wine, according to the Telegraph, which first reported the allegations.

+The Tory MP for Brigg and Goole told Sky News: “Getting drunk in the basement – I know the Prime Minister wasn’t there – at No 10 the night before the Duke of Edinburgh’s funeral, clearly you should have known that is not acceptable behaviour.

+“So I’m frustrated, I’m irritated, as I think a lot of my constituents are as well.”

-Ms Gray is said to have been “completely blindsided” by the latest revelations, the Times reported.
+Ms Gray is said to have been “completely blindsided” by the latest leaving do revelations, the Times reported.

 The newspaper said the Cabinet Office official is concerned that Downing Street staff are withholding information about parties from her as she looks to establish the facts.